khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Automatically scales to workloads

 ## Neptune
+- Amazon Neptune is a fast, reliable, fully-managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
+The core of Amazon Neptune is a purpose-built, high-performance graph database engine optimized for storing billions of relationships and querying the graph with milliseconds latency.
+-  Amazon Neptune is highly available, with read replicas, point-in-time recovery, continuous backup to Amazon S3, and replication across Availability Zones.
+Neptune is secure with support for HTTPS encrypted client connections and encryption at rest.
+Amazon Neptune is fully managed, so you no longer need to worry about database management tasks such as hardware provisioning, software patching, setup, configuration, or backups.
+-
 - Fully managed graph database
 - Higly available with repliactions across multiple AZs
 - Great for
   - knowledge graphs(Wikipedia)
   - Fraud detection
   - Recommedation egnines

 ## Keyspace
 - For apache Casandra